eead-csic-compbio/allopolyploids/README.md

 Bpho  1    0     4    4    66   42   64   30   43    254
 ```

-## 5) Validated labelled tree and MSA files
+## 5) Validated labelled trees and MSA files

 Starting with the input files in [07_files_labelled_ABCDEFGHI](./07_files_labelled_ABCDEFGHI) we will now filter out trees with poor topologies according to a boostrap test (n=1000) performed with [IQ-TREE](http://www.iqtree.org).

 In order to do that we first need to reformat the input.
+We'll do these operations in folder [08_bootstrapping_check](./08_bootstrapping_check), which contains some sample files.
+One of the steps involved a script from https://github.com/vinuesa/get_phylomarkers

-We'll start by creating pruned FASTA files with all diploids and only one allopolyploid sequence for each aligned cluster, in folder [08_bootstrapping_check](./08_bootstrapping_check):
+We'll start by creating pruned FASTA files with all diploids and only one allopolyploid sequence for each aligned cluster:

 ```
 # Remove sequences with only gaps using trimAl